 Keeping up with the Ephrussi de Rothschilds

 It’s doesn’t have quite the same ring as keeping up with the Kardashians, but our Sunday morning tour of the Ephrussi de Rothschild estate was quite something.
-This lavish house and gardens was built in the early 20th century by an heir of the Rothschild fortune, which came, first, from international finance, later in the wine business and other endeavors.
+This lavish house and accompanying gardens were built in the early 20th century by an heir of the Rothschild fortune, which came, first, from international finance, later from the wine business and other endeavors.
 The gardens include a Florentine garden, Spanish garden, Japanese garden, exotic garden (succulents), and a French garden with fountains that “dance” to recorded music every twenty minutes.
 The gardens reminded us both of plants and flowers we had seen recently in the Azores and some that we see at home – all were elegant and beautiful and so much was gloriously in bloom!

 Ms. Ephrussi de Rothschild engaged top craftsmen and architects from all over Europe in the design and construction of the house and imported extravagantly to build her dream home.
 She then appointed it with an over-the-top collection of rugs, tapestries, furniture, paintings, and porcelain, much of it formerly belonging to Louis XIV and Louis the XV, many items originating in Versaille, in addition to items that had belonged to Marie Antoinette.
-But the most wonderful feature of house and gardens is their location – it is surrounded by the beautiful Mediterranean coast with stunning views on all sides.
+But the most wonderful feature of the house and gardens is their location – it is surrounded by the beautiful Mediterranean coast with stunning views on all sides.

 Beatrice Ephrussi de Rothschild was quite the socialite, who located her palace near Monaco because of her love of gambling, and often had soirees that culminated in gambling into the wee hours.
 She also loved horse racing and acquired her own stable of horses.
 She famously separated from her husband, a Russian banker she married at age 19, when she was around 40 years old due to his excessive gambling, and later made fun of her own failed marriage by organizing an elaborate wedding for her dogs that was reported by international news organizations.
 On the dog wedding, well, I really think she was just ahead of her time.